Acceptance, adaptation, achievement

 The National Teaching and Advisory Service supports young people with an education and health care plan (EHCP).
-We promote education inclusion for young people with SEND in mainstream and special schools.
+It promotes education inclusion for young people with SEND in mainstream and special schools.

-NT&AS qualified and experienced staff work with young people to reduce the impact of their special need ensuring inclusion and success both educationally and personally.
-Individual Education Plans are put in place to ensure progress and to identify the responsibilities of the young person and people ‘around the child’.
+NT&AS qualified and experienced teachers work with young people to reduce the impact of their special need, ensuring inclusion and success both educationally and personally.
+Individual Teaching Plans are put in place to ensure progress and to identify the responsibilities of the young person and people ‘around the child’.
 NT&AS is able to carry out a range of assessments.

 Schools